E40: Research Misconduct

 3.4 Investigation Process

 The Investigation Committee shall make diligent efforts to interview the complainant, the respondent, and other individuals who might have information regarding aspects of the allegations.
 The interviews will be recorded on a recording device provided by the office of the Vice President for Research or HSC Vice President for Research as appropriate.
 A verbatim written record shall be made of all interviews.
 A transcript of their respective interview shall be provided to each witness for review and correction of errors, which shall be returned and become part of the investigatory file.
 University legal counsel shall be available to the Committee for consultation.
+The Committee will diligently pursue all significant issues and leads discovered that are determined relevant to the investigation, including any evidence of any additional instances of possible research misconduct, and continue the investigation to completion.

 3.5 Investigation Report